 By making it as easy as possible for all your colleagues to contribute customer feedback, and by putting that feedback to work in visible ways, you'll develop a sustainable system to build the right products, together.

-✅ Develop internal protocol for handling feedback: how often and by whom.
+✅ Develop an internal protocol for handling feedback: how often and by whom.

 ✅ Connect productboard with other teams' most commonly-used tools